inspiredlabs/cwb.us.org/README.md

 - Give Laughter (aka. `Donate`).
 - [Current homepage](https://clownswithoutborders.org/donate-clowns-without-borders/): We Bring Laughter Where It's Needed Most
-- [Current homepage](https://clownswithoutborders.org/donate-clowns-without-borders/): _Our Mission: Clowns Without Borders (CWB – USA) offers joy and laughter to relieve the suffering of all persons, especially children, who live in areas of crisis including refugee camps, conflict zones and territories in situations of emergency.
+- [Current homepage](https://clownswithoutborders.org/donate-clowns-without-borders/): _Our Mission: **Clowns Without Borders** offers joy and laughter to relieve the suffering of all persons, especially children, who live in areas of crisis including refugee camps, conflict zones and territories in situations of emergency.
 Vision&hellip;_
 - [Buffer](https://clownswithoutborders.start.page/): _Resilience through laughter_
 - [Kindful](https://clownswithoutborders.kindful.com/): _Give Laughter_
 - [Twitter](https://twitter.com/CWBUSA): _CWB offers laughter to bring relief to children living in crisis areas.
 We also seek to raise our society’s awareness of affected populations._